archivesspace/awesome-archivesspace/README.md

 Awesome ArchivesSpace was initially populated by the [Awesome ArchivesSpace Ad Hoc Working Group](https://archivesspace.atlassian.net/wiki/spaces/AC/pages/266797087/Awesome+ArchivesSpace+Working+Group), under the aegis of the Technical Advisory Council, in 2018.
 The working group was comprised of: Justin Dalton, Christina Luers, Anne Marie Lyons, and Maggie Hughes.

 The ArchivesSpace community has ownership over Awesome ArchivesSpace.
-TAC Vice Chair has responsibility for the ongoing maintenance of the list and any administrative issues.
-Please reach out to them if you have any further questions or suggestions that cannot be handled via a pull request.
+TAC Vice Chair has responsibility for the ongoing maintenance of the list (responding to pull requests), any administrative issues, and initiating a more thorough review of the list by TAC (recommended every two years).
+Please reach out to them if you have any further questions or suggestions that cannot be handled via a pull request or issue.

 ## General Resources